open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 ## Reactive property changes

-Right now we're triggering an update manually when we make a change.
-This is fine for some use cases, but it can get pretty cumbersome to do this manually all the time and we are nto able to respond to changes triggered by parent components.
+Right now we're triggering updates manually whenever we make a change.
+This is fine for some use cases, but it can get pretty cumbersome and we are not able to respond to changes triggered by parent components.

-It's better to let `LitElement` observe data changes for us, and trigger updates when necessary.
+It's better to let `LitElement` observe data changes for us, and trigger the updates when necessary.
 We can do this by defining `todos` as a property of our element.

-Start by adding a static properties object to our element, and add `todos` as an array property:
+Start by adding a static properties field, and add `todos` as an array property:

 ```js
 static get properties() {